uncomfyhalomacro/uncomfyhalomacro.pl/content/blog/change-of-plans-and-priorities/index.md

-title = "Change of plans and priorities" description = "what it means for my future" date = 2023-09-26 authors = ["Soc Virnyl Estela"]
+title = "Change of plans and priorities" description = "what it means for my future" date = 2023-09-26 updated = 2023-09-26T16:33:56Z authors = ["Soc Virnyl Estela"]
 [taxonomies]
 tags = ["lifestyle", "tech"]
 +++

-As my selection of what to learn narrows, I think there will be a change of plans and priorities.
+As my selection of what to learn grows, I think there will be a change of plans and priorities.
+It's time to narrow down what is essential.

 Currently, I am learning Rust, and will do some Go.
 This added more and more of my to-do list of learning things.